ondelad/Virtual-Office-Environment-Setup/README.md

 Continue the process until all three users have been created.

-By following these steps, you will have created three normal user accounts in Active Directory.
+By following these steps, you will have created three user accounts in Active Directory.
 These users can now log in to the domain with their respective credentials.

 ![](images/gif38.gif)